Stephen Waarts, violin

 Violinist Stephen Waarts has been praised for playing “with technical command and a totally natural sense of musical drama” (Strings Magazine).
 He has already garnered worldwide recognition, having captured the Audience Prize at the 2015 Queen Elisabeth Competition; First Prize at the 2014 Menuhin Competition; and Second Prize and the Audience Prize in the 2013 Montreal International Competition.

-This season, Mr. Waarts showcases his wide-ranging concerto repertoire, performing Lalo with the Hilton Head Symphony Orchestra, Tchaikovsky with the Auburn Symphony Orchestra, Mendelssohn with the Aiken Symphony Orchestra and the Brevard Philharmonic, and Prokofiev with the Orchestra of St. Luke’s at Alice Tully Hall.
+This season, Mr. Waarts showcases his wide-ranging concerto repertoire, performing Lalo with the Hilton Head Symphony Orchestra, Tchaikovsky with the Auburn Symphony Orchestra, Mendelssohn with the Brevard Philharmonic, and Prokofiev with the Orchestra of St. Luke’s at Alice Tully Hall.
 Abroad, he plays Brahms with Orquesta Filarmónica de Medellín in Colombia, Paganini with the South Netherlands Philharmonic Orchestra, and Mozart with the Bremer Philharmoniker in Germany.
 Mr. Waarts appears in recitals in the U.S. at Del Valle Fine Arts, the Cosmos Club, the Chamber Music Society of Palm Beach; in Poland at Salon Christophori and the Krzyzowa Music Festival; and in Switzerland at Tonhalle-Orchester Zürich.